Multi-modal Misinformation Detection: Approaches, Challenges and Opportunities: Multi-modal model study

-As we discussed earlier, a vast majority of misinformation detection leverage a single modality a.k.a. aspect of news articles e.g., text~\cite{Horne:2017,wu2017gleaning,ASONAM2018,Weak_Supervision}, image~\cite{Huh_2018_Fighting_fake_news,ICDM_Qi_multidomain,VizFake,Choudhary_2021_ICSC}, user features~\cite{wu2018tracing,Shu_2018_Understanding_User,Shu_2019_user}, and temporal properties~\cite{kumar2018false,shu2019hierarchical,SONG2021102712}.
-However, recently, there have been very few works that incorporate various aspects of a news article using classic machine learning techniques in order to create a multi-modal article representations.
-For instance, a work by Shu et al.~\cite{Beyond}, proposes individual embedded representations for text, user-user interactions, user-article interactions and publisher-article interactions, and define a joint optimization problem leveraging these individual representations.
-Finally, Alternative Least Square (ALS) algorithm is utilized to solve the proposed optimization problem.
-In another work, Abdali et al. propose HiJoD~\cite{Abdali2020HiJoDSM}, which encodes three different aspects of an article i.e., article text, context of social sharing behaviors and host website/domain features into individual embeddings and extracts shared structures of these embeddings by canceling out the unshared structures using a principled tensor-based framework.
-The extracted shared structures are utilized for article classification.
-In this work, the classification performance of the algebraic joint model i.e., HiJoD is compared with the naive concatenation of embedding representations and it is shown that tensor-based representation is more effective in capturing the nuance patterns of the joint structure.
-More recently, Meel et al.~\cite{HAKAK_2021_ensemble}, have proposed an ensemble framework which leverages text embedding, a score calculated by cosine similarity between image caption and news body, and noisy images.
-Despite the fact that some of the modules of this model e.g., text embedding generator leverage deep attention based architecture, the classification process is done via a classic ensemble technique i.e. max voting.
-Summarily, due to the success of deep learning based techniques in feature extraction and classification tasks, classic machine learning based techniques are not commonly used these days.
-However, considering the fact that deep learning techniques are data hungry and require a lot of effort for training and fine tuning the models, depending on the applications, they are still being used solely or in conjunction with deep learning techniques.
+In another work, Abdali et al.~\cite{Abdali2020HiJoDSM} propose an ``Algebraic Joint Structure'' algorithm called HiJoD, which encodes three different aspects of an article: the article text, the context of social sharing behaviors, and host website/domain features.
+These aspects are transformed into individual embeddings, and shared structures among these embeddings are extracted using a principled tensor-based framework.
+By canceling out the unshared structures, the extracted shared structures are then utilized for article classification.
+The classification performance of the algebraic joint model, HiJoD, is compared with the ``Naive Embeddings Concatenation'' of embedding representations.
+The results demonstrate that the tensor-based representation is more effective in capturing the nuanced patterns of the joint structure.
+Another study~\cite{KNH} presents the K-Nearest Hyperplanes (KNH) graph, a new type of graph generalization where nodes are higher-order Euclidean subspaces formed by algebraic structures, aimed at multi-aspect modeling of news articles.
+More recently, Meel et al.~\cite{HAKAK_2021_ensemble} have proposed an ``Ensemble Framework'' which leverages text embedding, a score calculated by cosine similarity between image caption and news body, and noisy images.
+Despite the fact that some of the modules of this model, e.g., text embedding generator, leverage deep attention-based architecture, the classification process is done via a classic ensemble technique, i.e., max ``Voting''.